semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 What you may not know about Elasticsearch, is that by default, you **don't need to create index before you insert documents into it**.
 Well, **that's not necessarily a good thing**.

-Let's imagine the following situation : You've got the automated index creation enabled, and you're quietly working on your application.
+Let's imagine the following situation: You've got the automated index creation enabled, and you're quietly working on your application.
 Let's say that you store data in an index called *book*.
 As a reminder, indices names should be written in the singular form.
 Now, let's assume that you've made a typo in your application, writing *book* as *boook* (with three *"o"* letter).
 When you are running the application, you have no error.
-That is because **automated index creation is enabled : If Elasticsearch is not aware of the index you are trying to insert data into, it will create it !**.
+That is because **automated index creation is enabled: If Elasticsearch is not aware of the index you are trying to insert data into, it will create it !**.
 And now, your application stores data on two different indices, causing a phase shift in your data.
 You may spend hours before you find this mistake of yours, because Elasticsearch will not send your application any error !

 The good practice hidden behind this situation is to disable automated index creation if you don't need it.

-To do so, we need to edit the configuration file *elasticsearch.yml* (or *elasticsearch.json* if you chose the JSON format) to add the following line :
+To do so, we need to edit the configuration file *elasticsearch.yml* (or *elasticsearch.json* if you chose the JSON format) to add the following line:

 `action.auto_create_index: false`

-Then, if you try to insert a document into an index which hasn't been created, you will find yourself having an error from Elasticsearch :
+Then, if you try to insert a document into an index which hasn't been created, you will find yourself having an error from Elasticsearch:

 {% highlight json %}
 {